 Why we picked the Bentley Bentayga:

 The Bentayga is manufactured using materials like aluminum in order to keep weight in check.
-The ultra-light body and the 600-horsepower 12 allow it to hit 60 mph from a stop in four seconds flat, which is about as fast as a Porsche 911.
-If that’s not speedy enough, we hear that a more powerful model is right around the corner.
+The ultra-light body and the 600-horsepower 12 allow it to hit 60 mph from a stop in four seconds flat, which is about as fast as a Porsche 911, while the V8-powered model takes a few tenths of a second more.

 The best hybrid SUV

-Who’s it for: Those who want to keep their gas budget in check.
+Who’s it for?
+Those who don’t want to give up their souls to drive efficiently.

 The best family SUV

-Why should you buy this: It’s at home climbing a mountain or taking kids to soccer
+Why should you buy this?
+It’s at home climbing a mountain or taking the kids to soccer.

 Why we picked the Toyota 4Runner: